eloritzkovitz/atlaset/docs/countries.md

 You can create and manage your own custom `country lists`, which allow quick, dynamic filtering and toggling.
 Use lists to group countries for travel plans, tracking or any custom criteria.

 - To add a new list, press the `+` button in the list toggles bar.
+- Lists can also be created from `layers`, as explained below.
 - To edit an existing list, double-click on its toggle.

-### **Layers**
+### **Creating Lists from Layers**

 `Layers` are advanced, visual representations of country lists on the map.
-You can convert any list into a layer for map visualization or turn a layer back into a list for easier management and filtering.
-This gives you full flexibility to plan, track and visualize your travels.

-For more details and advanced usage, see the [Layers documentation](/docs/layers-markers.md).
+When creating lists from layers, the `name` and `countries` fields will be shared between both objects.
+Updating a linked list will also update the relevant content in the layer, allowing for easier management.

 ## **Learn More**